k8s-88/closet_k/README.md

 * A large catalogue of shoes, categorised by gender and shoe style.
 * The ability to add shoes to a cart, update the cart, and checkout.
 * A blog section where users can read articles about shoes and leave comments.
-* The ability to create and account(sign-up) and to login/logout of profile.
+* The ability to create an account(sign-up) and to login/logout of profile.
 * Information area for delivery and returns and contact information.
 * This website was built in Python3 using the Django framework.
-* A live version is hosted here.
+* A live version is hosted [here](https://katiemodonnell88-closet-k.herokuapp.com/).

 # UX

 The aim of this site, aside from selling shoes, is to provide the user with a variety of attractive images of shoes for sale; interesting blog content and pleasing blog images so that the user has a satisfying browsing session.

 * The user immediately sees an impactful video on the homepage with an overlay of text when they arrive on the home page.
-The idea of this feature is to make the website stand out and memorable to the user.
+The idea of this feature is to make the website stand out and be memorable to the user.

 * There is a simple layout throughout the site with a grey and white colour scheme, keeping the website clean, modern and minimalist in design.
 The use of attractive imagery throughout the site improves the user experience and makes their time spent on the site enjoyable.
 The layout of the site enables the user to navigate throughout the site easily and with minimum confusion which also makes their experience more enjoyable and memorable.